jergason/intimidate/README.md

 intimidate is a node module to upload files to S3 with support for automatic retry and exponential backoff.

+It uses the excellent [knox](https://github.com/LearnBoost/knox) library to handle the heavy lifting.

 > When you need those uploads to back off, use *intimidate*™. - The Readme

 ## Installation